5wift-Hacker/5wift-Hacker/README.md

 ## 🌱 Always Evolving

-- I’m always learning more, whether it be in Swift, or another language.
-I love coding!
+- I’m always learning more, whether it be in IT, IAM, or programming.
+I love tech!
-- I keep updated on the latest releases and topics in software engineering.
-- I love being on the forefront of modern development
+- I love being on the forefront of modern technology and programming.
-- I'm interested in high-impact apps that nudge the world toward kindness, curiosity, and cosmic awareness ☄️
+- I'm interested in high-impact IT work that nudge the world toward kindness, curiosity, understanding, and automation ☄️

 ## 📫 Let's Connect
 - ✉️ **Email**: [john.newman920@icloud.com](mailto:john.newman920@icloud.com)